Whatsapp

 The bot respects the following environment variables:

-* `RUST_LOG` — Optional log-level filter for wars / whatsapp-rust.
-Default silences three known-noisy modules while keeping genuine errors visible.
+* `RUST_LOG`: Optional log-level filter for wars / whatsapp-rust.
+The default silences three known-noisy modules while keeping genuine errors visible.

 #### API Endpoints